Install Java on Ubuntu 18.04 | 20.04

 Since Ubuntu Operating System is based on Debian Linux, the process for installing Java on Ubuntu and Linux are the same.

-You can either install Java OpenJDK or Oracle Java.
-Open JDK is open source and is free.
+OpenJDK is open source and is free.
 Whereas Oracle Java is optimized and starting from Java 11, Oracle uses a new commercial license for Java.
 You may need to buy a license from Oracle if you want to use the official Oracle JDK in a commercial setting.

-To install Java OpenJDK via your terminal, follow the following steps:
+To install Java OpenJDK via your terminal, follow these steps:

 sudo apt update